 The PA girls came with their own sense of hierarchy, personalities, and characteristics.
 Their alpaca behavior was securely in place and their group dynamic was very firm.

-Vin was their matriarch and the group’s alpha alpaca, Bean and Avalon were the group’s lovers, Zula was the quirky one, Indie and Attie were the divas, and Ginger was the omega and a bit of an outcast.
+Vin was their matriarch and the group’s alpha alpaca, Bean, and Avalon were the group’s lovers, Zula was the quirky one, Indie and Attie were the divas, and Ginger was the omega and a bit of an outcast.

 You could immediately tell this was a whole different group and I suspected they would modify the behavior of our existing herd.
 And they did just that!

 At arrival, I could not get Attie or her daughter Ginger to make eye contact with me or be physically anywhere close to me.
-Ginger has constantly talking and humming as if she was upset about something.
+Ginger was constantly talking and humming as if she was upset about something.
 I knew things would settle and that calm would eventually come with time.
-I also knew had to wait until they felt comfortable in their new home to truly see their personalities.
+I also knew I had to wait until they felt comfortable in their new home to truly see their personalities.

-And they settled in, their alpaca behavior shifted.
+When they settled in, their alpaca behavior shifted.
 Attie now eagerly interacts and makes eye contact with me, while Ginger is warming more day by day.
 Ginger only hums when things are changed around her, and I can quickly settle her by talking one on one with her should she get upset about something.

 Vin joined Ariana as an alpha alpaca, and so far, they tend to share this title in harmony.